 - Ascended Fanboy: Chad Neidt sort of fit the bill.
 Where he made a cover song of a Stupid Statement Dance Mix on YouTube and ended up being a guest in the show.

 - Skip has "Spurs in six."
 Originally, it started off as a bitter lament over how his favorite NBA team, the San Antonio Spurs, were literally 28 seconds away from winning a championship in Game 6 of the 2013 Finals.
-Now, he's using that phrase as a rallying cry for the 2014 Finals, also against Miami.
+He used that phrase as a rallying cry for the 2014 Finals, also against Miami.
 Ended up being Spurs in five.

 - Commander Contrarian: The best way to describe Skip Bayless.

-- Fan Boy: Skip, of Tim Tebow and the San Antonio Spurs.
+- Fan Boy: Skip, of Tom Brady, Tim Tebow and the San Antonio Spurs.

 - Friendly Enemy: Skip is not a fan.
 He thinks being too chummy with your opponent leaves you open and vulnerable for a loss.
 He didn't like it with LeBron and Durant, and he doesn't like it with LeBron and Paul George.
 Stephen A isn't impressed about Skyp's mentality here.

 - Graceful Loser: Stephen A Smith became a textbook example in the aftermath of Broncos' playoff victory over the Steelers on 2012.